 Shaun also works in insurance defense, is knowledgeable in Michigan’s marijuana laws, and he litigates personal injury and civil rights cases.
 He practices transactional law, including commercial and residential real estate matters involving leases, land contracts, and purchase agreements; formation of business organizations, including nonprofits, limited liability companies, and for-profit corporations; and the application, sale, and transfer of liquor licenses.

 Shaun graduated from Lakeview High School in Saint Clair Shores in 2000.
 After he was honorably discharged from the Marine Corps in 2005, he attended California State University, San Marcos, where he graduated summa cum laude with a bachelor’s degree in Political Science.
 He graduated magna cum laude from Western Michigan University Thomas Cooley Law School in 2014.
 While a senior editor for the Law Review, Shaun was awarded the John D. Voelker Award, which is given to the editor making the most significant contributions to the law review.
 He has also been nationally recognized by Scribes, the American Society of Legal Writers, for his work.
 He interned at Sommers Schwartz, PC.
-Shaun is admitted to the State Bar of Michigan and the U.S. Eastern District of Michigan.
+Shaun is admitted to the State Bar of Michigan, the U.S. Eastern District of Michigan, and the United States Court of Appeals for the Sixth Circuit.